sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

 2. Parallel quicksort took: 0.013217 sec.
 3. Built-in quicksort took: 0.000006 sec.

-After doing some test, I made the following:
+Conclusion: for numbers < 100 built-in is more quickly than the others After doing some test, I made the following:
 1) Create a code in Python order to have more information:
 Name of the doc: test parallelQuicksort.py